 I/ The Causal Chain of Emotion

 It is not accurate to say, “An event is disturbing or bad.”

-Whenever someone gets upset, the cause is their judgement about the event, not the event itself.
+Whenever someone gets upset, the cause is their judgment about the event, not the event itself.

 For example, most people have a fear of death.
-But we see that the wisest people who ever lived, like Socrates, did not fear death.
+But we see that the wisest people who ever lived, like Socrates, had freedom from the fear of death:

-This proves it’s our judgement about death that is scary, not the event of death itself.
+This proves it’s our judgment about death that is scary, not the event of death itself.

 If you looked at how the unwise person thinks about death, it is no surprise that they are frightened.
 They choose to believe their inaccurate and terrifying story.

 This model applies to fear of death, but also other events and emotions which include frustration, anger, and unhappiness.

 The wise Stoic understands that unpleasant emotions are not caused by other people or the world, but instead it is their own judgments that disturb them.